 Initial teacher training continues to be a significant part of the University's portfolio.
 Whilst university providers continue to play a significant role, more schools are being encouraged to take the lead in teacher training via the School Direct route and Leeds Trinity is deploying its extensive partnering links to build up a significant portfolio of partnerships in this area.

 Highlights and Achievements in the Year

 Following the award of university title in December 2012, Leeds Trinity's profile and reputation in the higher education sector has continued to increase.
-In the most recent figures, Leeds Trinity again showed a strong performance for student satisfaction and attainment.

 Student Recruitment